About this opportunity

 Volunteering NSW’s Volunteer Referral Service assists individuals to find volunteer opportunities that match your interests, skills, location and time available to volunteer.

-Is this your first time volunteering or your first time volunteering in Australia?
-Attend Volunteering NSW’s Bridge to Volunteering information seminar held every Friday and discover what is volunteering, how to choose the right volunteer job, the benefits of volunteering and your rights and responsibilities as a volunteer.
-Please visit The Centre for Volunteering website to book online.
+If this your first time volunteering, or your first time volunteering in Australia, you may wish to attend Volunteering NSW’s Bridge to Volunteering information seminar held every Friday and learn more about volunteering, how to choose the right volunteer job, the benefits of volunteering and your rights and responsibilities as a volunteer.
+Details on how to register for this seminar will be included on the email you receive when you Express Interest in this role.

 Good English skills for phone work and letter writing.